 While we have already seen considerable growth in EV sales in recent years, it is their application in partnership with other emerging technologies that will surely unlock their true potential.

-In the past 12 months alone, we have seen the EV market shift from the realm of low-production specialist manufacturers, to the core focus of the biggest brands in automotive industry and the future of their product lines.
+In the past 12 months alone, we have seen the EV market shift from the realm of low-production specialist manufacturers, to the core focus of the biggest brands in the automotive industry and the future of their product lines.

 For traditional automotive companies, the EV market allows new opportunities for brand differentiation.
-With fewer moving parts EVs offer improved reliability, increased efficiency, and allow both the brand and the consumer to buy into a greater social responsibility that promotes a carbon neutral footprint.
+With fewer moving parts EVs offer improved reliability, increased efficiency, and allow both the brand and the consumer to buy into a greater social responsibility that promotes a carbon-neutral footprint.

 It is these very reasons that are attracting new players to the mobility market, with household names from the technology industry, such as Apple and Google, having announced their own solutions alongside the likes of GM and VW.

-Yet, it is not the technology but its application and development of complementary innovations that will make EVs ubiquitous, following in a similar model to that of smart phones.
+Yet, it is not the technology but its application and development of complementary innovations that will make EVs ubiquitous, following in a similar model to that of smartphones.

 A shift in the mobility mindset